San Diego Divorce Attorney

 If you decide to proceed with a divorce, you'll need to buy a marriage dissolution form packet at a San Diego County Superior Court.
 Then, your divorce attorney can prepare your divorce petition.

 While each divorce situation is unique, there are common steps that happen during the divorce process:

 Grounds for Divorce

 In California, only two legal grounds for divorce are recognized.
 If you are looking to end your marriage, you must cite either irreconcilable differences or incurable insanity as the reason.
 Since San Diego is in California, which is no-fault divorce state, neither party is required to prove there was any wrongdoing which resulted in the breakdown of the marriage.
 The concept of irreconcilable differences refers to any substantial disagreement between the couple that is deemed too great for them to continue in a marital union.
-Incurable insanity, also known as the permanent legal incapacity to make decisions, means one spouse has been identified by a medical professional as being incapable of making decisions on their own.
+Incurable insanity, also known as the permanent legal incapacity to make decisions, means one spouse has been identified by a medical professional as being incapable of making decisions on his/her own.
 These cases will require the petitioning spouse to provide testimony from the healthcare expert who asserts the other spouse cannot be cured.

 Residency Requirements for Divorce in San Diego

 In order for a California court to accept a petition for divorce, there are strict residency requirements that must be met first.
 Before you can file, either you or your spouse must have lived in this state for at least six months and resided in the county where you’re filing for three months.
 If neither of you meet the county guidelines, you have the option to file in the county you previously lived in.
 If you haven’t lived in California for the required length of time, you can wait until you meet the requirements or file for a legal separation and follow up with an amended divorce petition once you’ve reached six months.